There are two ways of creating ORM models - Model-First approach and Database-First approach. Entity Developer supports both

 generating storage, mapping, and DDL for creating a database schema, based on the

 storage part of the model.
-It was implemented in that way in Entity Framework 4.
+It was implemented in that way in Visual Studio 2010 and later.

 However, the database rarely can be created at once, the model often needs to be